-7 Non-Teaching Skills You Need to Launch a Freelance Online English Tutoring Business
+7 Non-Teaching Skills You Need to Launch an Online English Tutoring Business

-From finding students and creating lessons, to scheduling classes and collecting payments, starting a freelance ESL career may make you feel like you need to be a jack-of-all-trades.
+From finding students and creating lessons to scheduling classes and collecting payments, establishing your own ESL business may make you feel like you need to be a jack of all trades.
 But there’s no need to panic!
-You probably already possess the essential teaching skills and technical equipment to get started and, fortunately, the other skills you need to launch a freelance online tutoring business can be learned.
+You probably already possess the essential teaching skills and technical equipment to get started and, fortunately, the other skills you need to launch an online tutoring business can be learned.
 Let’s dive in to learn more.

-First, what does it mean to be a freelance online English teacher?
+First, what does it mean to work for yourself as an online English teacher?

 A lot of new online English teachers opt to work with online English teaching companies since working with a company offers training and structure for new teachers and lesson plans are provided.
 While working with companies often promises a steady income stream and student bookings, the other side of the coin is that you may not have much freedom when it comes to choosing your learners, your hourly rate, and your teaching methods.

-However, if you’re looking for greater flexibility as a teacher, working for yourself as a freelance online English teacher is the way to go!
-As a freelancer, you get to call the shots about every single aspect of your business, including the age and level of students you’ll teach, your teaching rates, how you’ll organize class schedules, and the curriculum and materials you’ll develop to use in your classes.
+However, if you’re looking for greater flexibility as a teacher, starting your own business or working via an ESL marketplace as a freelance online English teacher is the way to go!
+As your own boss, you get to call the shots about every single aspect of your business, including the age and level of the students you’ll teach, your teaching rates, how you’ll organize class schedules, and the curriculum and materials you’ll develop to use in your classes.

-As freelance online ESL teaching offers plenty of perks and demand for English educators continues to grow, it’s not surprising that more and more teachers are jumping onto this career path.
-Some examples of who is teaching English online as a freelancer are:
+As being an online ESL teacherpreneur offers plenty of perks and allows English educators to continue to grow, it’s not surprising that more and more teachers are jumping onto this career path.
+Here are some examples of who is teaching English online for themselves:

-For many TEFL teachers, going freelance has also been a way to thrive during the pandemic.
-As Sheyla, a Brazilian ESL teacher giving private online classes in the U.S., affirmed, “Little by little, my online classes took over my other part-time jobs and now, during the quarantine, I am so happy that I have so many classes every day to keep me busy and allow me to still make money.”
+For many EFL teachers, it just takes patience to get your business off the ground.
+As Sheyla, a Brazilian ESL teacher giving private online classes in the U.S., affirmed, “Little by little, my online classes took over my other part-time jobs, and now, I am so happy that I have so many classes every day to keep me busy and allow me to still make money.”

-Here’s why freelance English teaching is a good idea.
+Here’s why starting an English teaching business is a good idea.

-What are the benefits of going freelance as an online ESL teacher?
+What are the benefits of starting your own online ESL business?

-So, what non-teaching skills do you need to launch a freelance online English tutoring business?
+So, what non-teaching skills do you need to launch an online English tutoring business?

-Whether you want to make freelance online English teaching a full-time job or do it as a side gig, it’s key to have these core skills in order to kickstart and successfully run your own online ESL business.
+Whether you want to make your online English teaching venture a full-time job or do it as a side gig, it’s key to have these core skills in order to kickstart and successfully run your own online ESL business.

 1. Marketing skills

-Before you can start teaching English online as a freelancer, you have to get as many potential students as possible or let them find you by increasing your online (and even offline) presence.
+Before you can start your online English teaching business, you have to get as many potential students as possible or let them find you by increasing your online (and even offline) presence.
 But how do you do that, exactly?

 Learn more about how to find online English students.